layadang/AstroBeanpot/README.md

 This project is a Chrome new tab extension that provides personal horoscope readings daily.

-_Astro is not hosted on a domain.
+_Astro is not hosted on a domain as of now.
 To launch, follow the instructions below to launch on local device_

 HOW TO LAUNCH: